6 Tips For Effective Animal Networking

-We’ve all seen those Sarah Mclachlan commericals; sad music with sad dogs and cats in cages and some blurbs about animal cruelty.
+We’ve all seen those Sarah Mclachlan commercials; sad music playing with all those sad dogs in cages.
 Those ads alone have generated more than $30 million for the ASPCA.
-They work because the appeal to the heart, not the brain.
-If you’re an animal lover just try and watch one of those without feeling great sadness.
+And the reason they’re so successful?
+They appeal to the heart, not the brain.

 Here’s a pop quiz.
 Read the following two paragraphs and see which is more apt to tug at your heartstrings: